Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Discussion

 This abstraction omits many aspects of real software systems, including semantic structure, organizational constraints, developer networks, and nonlinear change propagation.
 In particular, the use of first-order local dependency exposure as the structural measure is a simplifying choice rather than a complete representation of architectural burden.

 Accordingly, the model should not be interpreted as a complete theory of software evolution.
-Its contribution is narrower but more precise: it isolates a structural mechanism by which stabilization without simplification can occur.
+Its contribution is narrower but more precise: it isolates a structural representation of how stabilization without simplification can occur locally.